 - 1/2 cup and 2 tbsp brown sugar

-- 1 tbsp maple syrup
+- 1 tablespoon maple syrup

-- 1/2 tsp cinnamon
+- 1/2 teaspoon cinnamon

-- 1/8 tsp ginger
+- 1/8 teaspoon ginger

-- 1/8 tsp nutmeg
+- 1/8 teaspoon nutmeg

-- 1/8 tsp cloves
+- 1/8 teaspoon cloves

 - Put all your ingredients in a bowl.

 - Puree them together, I used a hand blender for this part, and mixed it until it was creamy.
-Now here is where you can customize it to your own liking, the reason my measurement of brown sugar was odd, with the extra 2 tablespoons is that I wanted it slightly sweeter.
+Now here is where you can customize it to your own liking: the reason my measurement of brown sugar was odd, with the extra 2 tablespoons is that I wanted it slightly sweeter.
 Half a cup is a starting point.
 Add sugar until it's what you like.
 You can also add another tablespoon of maple syrup as well.
 I wanted mine tangy, tasting more like cream cheese than actual pie filling, and this is what this recipe delivers.
 Sweeten it up if you want it so.

-- Serve with spicy cookies or graham wafers, for kids Teddy Grahams are always a hit and the perfect size for little hands.
+- Serve with spicy cookies or graham wafers.
+For kids Teddy Grahams are always a hit and the perfect size for little hands.
 I went straight for the ginger cookies and didn't look back.

 All calories and info are based on a third party calculator and are only an estimate.
 Actual nutritional info will vary with brands used, your measuring methods, portion sizes and more.